 Within this ecosystem, we can practice co-creating the world we want to live in.

-We can move beyond wanting to do things differently, and into embodied experiments in sustainable & non-extractive ways of being in relationship with each other, rooted in the principles of:
+Together, we can move beyond wanting to do things differently, and into embodied experiments in sustainable & non-extractive ways of being in relationship with each other, rooted in the principles of:

 In practice, this looks like: